ckormanyos/real-time-cpp/readme.md

 Continuous integration uses GitHub Actions programmed in YAML.
 The [CI script](.github/workflows/real-time-cpp.yml)
-exercises various target builds and benchmark builds/runs on Ubuntu or Windows-Latest using GNUmake, CMake or MSBuild depending on the particular build configuration.
+exercises various target builds, example builds and benchmark builds/runs on Ubuntu or Windows-Latest using GNUmake, CMake or MSBuild depending on the particular OS/build/target configuration.

 ## GNU GCC Compilers